History today: Syria and Lebanon

 Having seen pictures of Baalbek I still could not quite believe the extravagant scale of the temples, especially the remaining columns at the Temple of Jupiter.
-At 22.9 metres high they are the largest in the world, and undoubtedly a must-see for any visit to Lebanon.
+At 22.9 meters high they are the largest in the world, and undoubtedly a must-see for any visit to Lebanon.

 Reluctantly leaving Baalbek and the wine tasting behind, I continued along the Damascus Highway to Beirut.
 My initial impression was of a city very similar to North African capitals: maniacal drivers, air pollution, old taxis and towering minarets.
-I immediately felt at home!
+I immediately felt at home.

 I stayed in Beirut for the next two days, getting the chance to scratch a little deeper beneath the surface.
 Everybody I spoke to seemed to have a different opinion on life in the city.

-For instance, I visited the Gemmayzeh neighbourhood where there is a wealth of trendy bars, restaurants and nightclubs.
+For instance, I visited the Gemmayzeh neighborhood where there is a wealth of trendy bars, restaurants and nightclubs.
 The vibrancy here made it clear that the young people have a high disposable income and are doing their very best to enjoy life.

 Taking advantage of modern city living, I visited internationally renowned museums, admired contemporary architecture and window shopped in designer boutiques.